codingshot/pumpdotfun-eth/src/README.md

 - Fee proposals are subject to DAO voting when in DAO mode.

 ### **6. Uniswap Liquidity Integration**
-- Automatically adds liquidity when the reserve balance reaches a target threshold.
+- **Automatic Liquidity Addition**: Liquidity is added to Uniswap when the reserve balance reaches a target threshold, ensuring that the tokens can be traded on the open market.
 - Customizable slippage tolerance for liquidity additions to ensure optimal pricing.

 ### **7. Security Features**